harperjiang/BibEditor/README.md

 ## LaTeX Editor
 LaTeX editor provides features including syntax highlight, auto-completion and text format.
 LaTeX files will be automatically compiled when file is saved.
 It also ease editing effort such as block comments on selected lines.

+### Update
+* 2018-03-27 LaTeX editor now supports Spell Check based on GNU Aspell.
+You can install Aspell on your platform and enable spell checking by going to Preference->TeXDojo->LaTeX Editor->Spell Check

 ## BibTeX Editor
 BibTeX editor provides a table-view for bib entries.
 It allows user to sort / find the entries by keywords.
 It can also automatically download bibtex entries from websites such as ArXiv and ACM digital library.